prcutler/the-bootloader/content/en/blog/episodes/19/index.md

 - Andy's [Pocket Reform field test](https://andypiper.co.uk/2024/08/26/mnt-pocket-reform-a-literal-field-test/)
 - [Pocket Reform lid detection](https://grimmwa.re/blog/html/00017-pocket-reform-lid-detection.html)

-### DIYR Design Lamps and Speaker (Tod's #2)
+### DIYR Design Lamps and Speaker (Tod #2)

 [DIYR (pronounced "dear")](https://diyr.dev/products/) is a website that showcases high-design lamps, speakers, and fans that evoke the trendy minmialism of Scandanavian designs from Ikea.
 But DIYR is different.
 The DIYR acryonym stands for "Do It Yourself Revolution" and each product they show has detailed instructions on how to build it.
 From the STL files needed, which electrical components to buy, which tools you need, and how to solder it and assemble it all together.
 The instructions are understandable and diagrams are very clear.
 The results look very professional and highly usable.

 I particularly like ["BTN-M"](https://diyr.dev/collections/lights/desk-lights/), a USB-C and battery-powered desk light that has an embedded capacitve touch switch.
 The designs are highly modular so the "BTN-M" head can be mounted to a
 ["STR-HNG"](https://diyr.dev/instructions/STR-HNG-L) "structure, hinge" arm or a ["STR-WAL"](https://diyr.dev/instructions/STR-WAL-L) "structure, wall" wall mount.